HowTo: pxlBlck – Install and configure the pxlBlck plugin

 You will now be redirected to the page shown.

-Now select the following entry from the drop-down list
+Now select the entry from the drop-down list

 Display—pxlBlck

 After you have activated the pxlBlck plugin, you will be redirected to the overview page of the plugin.
-A full description of all options can be found below.
-This section now continues with the configuration of the pxlBlck plug-in.
+A complete description of all options can be found below.
+In this section, we will now continue with the configuration of the pxlBlck plugin.

-To do this, enter a name in the text field next to "Name".
-This can be chosen freely.
-I just entered "Clock" here.
+Enter a name in the text field next to "Name".
+This can be freely chosen.
+I have simply entered "Clock" here.

-Then activate the checkbox in the "Enabled" section.
+Then also activate the checkbox in the "Enabled" section.

-So that the plugin can also control the connected LED matrix, you now have to set the correct GPIO.
-This is specified in the instructions for your pxlBlck platform.
+To ensure that the plugin can also control the connected LED matrix, you must now set the correct GPIO.
+This is specified in the assembly instructions for your pxlBlck platform.

-In addition to the correct GPIO, you now also have to set the correct PxlBlck platform.
-This is the only way for the pxlBlck plug-in to know how big the connected LED matrix is.
+In addition to the correct GPIO, you must now also set the correct PxlBlck platform.
+This is the only way for the pxlBlck plug-in to know how large the connected LED matrix is.

 To do this, click on the drop-down list in the "Matrix type" area and select the appropriate entry for your pxlBlck platform.

-If you haven't already done so, you should also activate the checkbox in the "Display enabled" section.
-The LED matrix is only output when this is activated.
+If you have not already done so, you should also activate the checkbox in the "Display enabled" section.
+Only if this is activated will there be an output on the LED matrix.

-You can find more information including examples for setting the clock faces and screensavers in the article
+You can also find more information, including examples of how to set the clock faces and screensavers, in the article

 To do this, click on the drop-down list in the "Dial version" section and select the desired dial or screensaver.

 The list displayed there depends on the "Matrix type" set.
-For the "Matrix type" "RingClock" you have the displayed options to choose from.
-For example, the representation "Ring" is suitable here.
-A detailed description of all representations can be found below in this article.
+For the "Matrix type" "RingClock", you can choose from the options shown.
+For example, the "Ring" display is suitable here.
+A detailed description of all representations can be found further down in this article.

-If you have previously selected a clock face or screensaver in which colors can be configured, you now have the option of setting the colors according to your wishes.
-The adjustable colors and their names are always adapted to the set clock face / screensaver.
-So don't be surprised if the color options differ depending on the dial / screensaver set.
+If you have previously selected a clock face or screensaver for which colors can be configured, you now also have the option of setting the colors according to your wishes.
+The adjustable colors and their names are always adapted to the selected clock face/screensaver.
+So don't be surprised if the color options differ depending on the clock face/screensaver you have set.

-There you can define up to four colors.
+You can set up to four colors there.

-You can do this with the help of the ColorPicker by clicking on the button (marked in red) for the respective color section.
-Then simply select your desired color and confirm your selection with a click on "OK".
+You can do this using the ColorPicker by clicking on the (red marked) button of the respective color section.
+Then simply select your desired color and confirm your selection by clicking on "OK".

-Alternatively, you can set the RGB value of the desired color directly.
+Alternatively, you can also specify the RGB value of the desired color directly.

-To do this, you have to enter the desired value marked in the fields red, green and blue.
-The permitted range of values is 0-255.
+To do this, you must enter the desired value in the fields marked red, green and blue.
+The permitted value range is 0-255.

-In the example shown, the "RingClock" dial is selected and the hour hand is set to "red", the minute hand to "blue" and the second hand to "green".
-The hour markers glow white.
+In the example shown, the "RingClock" dial is selected and the hour hand is set to "Red", the minute hand to "Blue" and the second hand to "Green".
+The hour markers, on the other hand, light up white.

-In the previous paragraphs you can find some information about the most important setting options of the pxlBlck plugin.
-A full description of all options can now be found in this section.
+In the previous paragraphs you can already find some information about the most important setting options of the pxlBlck plugin.
+A complete description of all options can now be found in this section.

-After you have configured your pxlBlck with your WiFi access data and it can be reached in the network, you can access the web menu via the pxlBlck's IP address.
+Once you have configured your pxlBlck with your WLAN access data and it is accessible in the network, you can access the web menu via the IP address of the pxlBlck.

-To do this, enter the IP address of your pxlBlck in the address line of your browser.
-How you can find out the IP address of devices in your network is described in the article Show / find out the IP address of the devices in the network.
+To do this, enter the IP address of your pxlBlck in the address bar of your browser.
+How you can find out the IP address of devices in your network is described in the article Display/find out the IP address of the devices in the network described.

-You can reach the web menu by clicking on "Devices" and then in the "Device list" on the pxlBlck plugin you have activated.
+You can access the web menu by clicking on "Devices" and then on the pxlBlck plugin you have activated in the "Device list".

 Here you can see the possible options of the pxlBlck plugin in the web view.